pgEdge/cli/cli/README.md

 ## `spock` - Logical and Multi-Active PostgreSQL node configuration
 ```
-install            # Install Postgres and configure it with the SPOCK extension
+install            # Install Postgres and configure with the SPOCK extension
 validate           # Validate Pre-Req's for running advanced commands
 tune               # Tune for this configuration
 create-node        # Name this spock node